GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 > [!NOTE]
 >
-> *A research objective is a measurable goal that is pursued by the scientific community.
+> *A research objective is a measurable goal that is pursued by the benchmark community.
 Fundamental research objectives in design research are to understand or improve design activities.*

 The primitive research objective pursued by the benchmark community is to improve a model-based architecture definition process.
 The process consists of four main activities 1) requirements development, 2) concept finding, 3) problem modelling, and 4) system sizing.